 Northeast, in Russia, the less powerful head of the Russian Orthodox Church, the Patriarch, has over the centuries moved between the Kremlin in Moscow and Sergiev Posad outside Moscow.
 He was for centuries expelled from Moscow to Sergiev Posad by a succession of Tsars and Communist Rulers.

 It may be needless to add, but all places mentioned in this article are UNESCO World Heritage Sites.
-All links in this article are to my blog posts describing the heritage sites.
+All links in this article about houses for the deity lead to my blog posts from the heritage sites.
+Check out this Wikipedia article as well.

 Articles about religious buildings: